wmo-im/csv2bufr/docs/source/mapping.rst

 and the ``pressureReducedToMeanSeaLevel`` to the data from the "mslp" column in the CSV file.

 The keys used for the header elements are listed on the :ref:`bufr4` page, with the mandatory keys highlighted in red.
-The list of keys can also be at:
+The list of keys can also be found at:

 - `<https://confluence.ecmwf.int/display/ECC/BUFR+headers>`_